Dave Smith (comedian): Political views

 Smith is a member of the Mises Caucus of the Libertarian Party.
 Smith said in a 2017 Reason interview that he "became a libertarian through the Ron Paul movement".
 He has opposed what he sees as big tech hegemony, describing it as "the biggest threat to liberty" aside from the "tyranny of COVID-19".
 He believes vaccine mandates are an infringement of personal liberty and told Reason in 2021 that he did not plan to vaccinate himself or his child against COVID-19.
 Smith defended the Libertarian Party of Kentucky when it criticized proposed vaccine passports by comparing them to yellow stars that Jews were forced to wear.
 Reason described him as "a vocal opponent of wokeness and political correctness".
 An admirer of the anarcho-capitalist economist Murray Rothbard, he told Reason that, like Rothbard, he would abolish government if he could.

 Although Smith has spoken to figures with a wide range of beliefs, he has been criticized for interviews and debates with people on the far-right, such as Gavin McInnes, Nick Fuentes, Richard Spencer, and Christopher Cantwell.
-Smith has called Fuentes a "fellow traveler", according to the Southern Poverty Law Center.
+Smith has called Fuentes a "fellow traveler."
+According to the Southern Poverty Law Center, Smith himself is part of the far-right.
 In an interview with Nick Gillespie, Smith defended his openness to debate alt-right figures, saying "People who listen to my podcasts have no doubt about where I stand on all of these issues" and said that his libertarian beliefs are "the antithesis of National Socialism."

-Smith has said he did not support the 2024 Libertarian Party nominee, Chase Oliver, claiming that Oliver did not do enough to fight COVID-19 policies, such as lockdowns and vaccine mandates.
+Smith has said he did not support the 2024 Libertarian Party nominee, Chase Oliver, saying that Oliver did not do enough to fight COVID-19 policies, such as lockdowns and vaccine mandates.
+Smith had the same criticism for the party's 2020 nominee, Jo Jorgensen.

+In 2024, Smith hosted a Twitter space with Chase Oliver, Angela McArdle, and other Libertarian Party figures.
+He admitted that, after the second cabinet of Donald Trump did not include the appointment of any Libertarians to the cabinet, that they had "lost" the battle to keep "warhawks" out of the cabinet.

-In 2024 Smith endorsed Donald Trump and said that he would vote for Trump.
-Smith cited Trump's promise made at the 2024 Libertarian National Convention to "...commute the sentence of Ross Ulbricht on the first day [of being elected president]..." as a major part of his reasoning for voting for Trump.
-Smith also said on an episode of The Joe Rogan Experience after Trump had been declared the winner of the presidential election that Trump "...better follow through on that promise and free Ross, because a lot of libertarians got behind Trump because of that promise..."
-Ulbricht received a full pardon from President Trump on January 21, 2025.
-In an interview with Krystal Ball and Saagar Enjeti on Breaking Points on June 16, 2025, Smith expressed extreme disappointment in President Trump and even called for Trump to be impeached and removed from office due to his bombing of Iran amid nuclear weapons negotiations, which increased the possibility of getting the US into a war with Iran.
+In an interview with Krystal Ball and Saagar Enjeti on Breaking Points on June 16, 2025, Smith, who endorsed Donald Trump prior to the election and said he would vote for him, expressed extreme disappointment in President Trump and even called for Trump to be impeached and removed from office due to his bombing of Iran amid nuclear weapons negotiations, which increased the possibility of getting the US into a war with Iran.